Li Shiu Tong: Sexology

 Li started his manuscript on a new theory of sexology in the 1980s, which seemed to be only partially finished at 16 pages.
-It also appears to have parts missing that were not retrieved from the garbage and thus presumably reside in Vancouver's Delta Landfill.
-The manuscript is said to include Li's first book, "The Institute of S. Science in Berlin/Long introduction/Story (mixed with science) the whole book", which seems to be an account of sexological research combined with a psychological thriller about escaping Germany - partially based on Li and Hirschfeld's own escape.
-The book depicts Li's time evading the German authorities, who were after records of "the sexual behaviors of foreign patients" in order to gain access to blackmail material on foreign officials' sexual behavior.
+It also appears to have parts missing that were not retrieved from the garbage and thus presumably reside in Vancouver's Delta landfill.
+The manuscript is said to include Li's first book, "The Institute of S. Science in Berlin/Long introduction/Story (mixed with science) the whole book", which seems to be an account of sexological research combined with a psychological thriller about escaping Germany – partially based on Li and Hirschfeld's own escape.
+The book depicts Li's time evading the German authorities, who were after records of "the sexual behaviours of foreign patients" in order to gain access to blackmail material on foreign officials' sexual behaviour.
 Li interspersed his many post-Hirschfeld adventures with his findings.
 He mentions nothing of his love affair with Hirschfeld.
 Li wrote substantially about how he viewed gender not as absolute, but as a continuum, and argued that sexual minorities are natural.
-However, he broke from common beliefs with his claims that "A homosexual is not born but made" and asserted that homosexuality is nature's defense against overpopulation.
+However, he broke from common beliefs with his claims that "A homosexual is not born but made" and asserted that homosexuality is nature's defence against overpopulation.
 He also believed that there were a lot of transgender people, who he claimed were "the most interesting mankind.
 A complex sexual mankind.
 Dr. [Hirschfeld] was the best authority on this subject.
 In fact he discovered it.
 The behavior of transvertit helped to explain some of that of the homosexual, bisexual, and even heterosexual."
-He also stated that queerness was a lot more common than people thought, claiming "humans were 40 percent bisexual, 30 percent heterosexual, 20 percent homosexual, and 10 percent other."
-The key factor distinguishing him from Hirschfeld was that Li did not entirely throw out the idea that queerness in sexuality and gender can be affected by environment - a departure from Hirschfeld's claims that queerness is only due to biology as a natural response to overpopulation.
+He also stated that queerness was far more common than people thought, claiming "humans were 40 percent bisexual, 30 percent heterosexual, 20 percent homosexual, and 10 percent other."
+The key factor distinguishing him from Hirschfeld was that Li did not entirely throw out the idea that queerness in sexuality and gender can be affected by environment – a departure from Hirschfeld's claims that queerness is only due to biology as a natural response to overpopulation.

 Death and legacy

-Li Shiu Tong died on 5 October 1993 at St. Paul's Hospital, Vancouver, Canada at the age of 86.
+Li died on 5 October 1993 at St Paul's Hospital, Vancouver, at the age of 86.
 Li's youngest brother dealt with his affairs, and many of his manuscripts and belongings ended up in a dumpster near his apartment.
-A neighbor recovered "an old German passport from the 1930s, black-and-white photographs, papers, a little journal filled with a scrawling hand, a few letters, many copies of a French magazine called Voilà, and...
+A neighbour recovered "an old German passport from the 1930s, black-and-white photographs, papers, a little journal filled with a scrawling hand, a few letters, many copies of a French magazine called Voilà, and...
 Hirschfeld's death mask."
 Ralf Dose, who wrote Magnus Hirschfeld: The Origins of the Gay Liberation Movement, came across a listing for the items eight years later and obtained them along with Li's books from his brother, who claimed he kept the books because Li had risked his life to save them from Nazi Germany.
 Most of the manuscript probably ended up in the Delta landfill.